 Want to freak out at a Full Moon Party?
 Laze with a Chang beer by the sea?
 Or experience something completely different?
-The number of foreign visitors to Thailand were up year on year in 2019, enticed by its tropical weather, rich culture, flavoursome food and backpacker-friendly tourism.
-Here’s the ultimate backpacking Thailand route for beach lovers.
+Thailand recorded over 10 million tourist arrivals from January to April 2024, enticed by its tropical weather, culture and food.
+I adore Thailand and I’ve been several times, both by myself and with a fellow traveller.
+Here’s my guide to the best Thai islands for backpackers.

 Koh Chang backpacking